rwarbelow/kwk-level-1-week-1-lectures/002_intro_to_command_line.md

 ## Hints and Hurdles

-+ The [Pets Organizer](https://github.com/learn-co-curriculum/kwk-l1-find-missing-pet) lab really hammers home paths.
++ The [Pets Organizer]<!-- (https://github.com/learn-co-curriculum/kwk-l1-find-missing-pet) --> lab really hammers home paths.
 This is an important concept for students as they begin to create HTML/CSS projects and then their sinatra apps at the end of the course.
 Paths are a complicated concept- let students know its ok if it doesn't make sense right away.

-+ Bonus Labs are the [Terminus Game](https://github.com/learn-co-curriculum/kwk-l1-cli-stayfresh) and the [Command Line Challenge](https://github.com/learn-co-curriculum/kwk-l1-advanced-cli)
++ Bonus Labs are the [Terminus Game](https://github.com/learn-co-curriculum/kwk-l1-cli-stayfresh) and the [Command Line Challenge]<!-- (https://github.com/learn-co-curriculum/kwk-l1-advanced-cli) -->

 + Helps to have students write out the instructions if they were moving one step at a time `cd code`, `cd labs` and then show them how they can shorten that `cd code/labs`.